peilin-chen/peilin-chen.github.io/_pages/about.md

 ## Short Bio

 Peilin CHEN is a fourth-year undergraduate student at the School of Microelectronics, Xidian University (XDU).
-His current research interests are Efficient Processing-in-Memory-based System Design and Robust and Reliable Hardware-Software Co-Design for Non-Volatile Memory.
+His current research interests are Digital/Mixed-signal IC Design, AI Chips Based on Computing-In-Mmeory, and Computer Architecture.

 &emsp;